 Loanpad cannot invest on the platform as it is the platform operator and its role is to facilitate loans between lenders and borrowers.

-However, one of Loanpad’s affiliate companies can and routinely does invest on the Platform as a lender.
+However, one of Loanpad’s group companies can and routinely does invest on the Platform as a lender.
 It invests on the same terms as any other investor.
-The only difference is that in the event of a platform wind-down the Loanpad affiliate company may withdraw its funds at the front of the queue as outlined further in our Investors Terms & Conditions.
+This is expected to be less than 1% of the loanbook.
+The only difference is that in the event of a platform wind-down the Loanpad group company may withdraw its funds at the front of the queue as outlined further in our Investors Terms & Conditions.

 Yes.